RameezIbrahimOfficial/Codex-OpenAI/README.md

 # Codex-OpenAI

 This is a ChatGPT AI Application That Will Help You Code.
-This will convert natutal language into code and vise verca.
+This will convert natural language into code and vise verca.